Table of Contents

 4. Sales Digital Dashboard

-A data dashboard template with a great deal of depth features a comprehensive mix of sales KPIs, each designed to help modern sales teams monitor revenue while reducing churn rate and formulating strategies that boost profits on a sustainable basis.
+A data dashboard template with a great deal of depth features a comprehensive mix of sales metrics, each designed to help modern sales teams monitor revenue while reducing churn rate and formulating strategies that boost profits on a sustainable basis.

 **click to enlarge**